How To Use PayPal In Stores

-Currently, PayPal doesn’t support the use of PayPal Credit in stores.
+Currently, PayPal doesn’t support using PayPal Credit in stores.
 Note that PayPal Credit exists separately from PayPal’s credit cards.
-PayPal Credit specifically applies to online purchases and offers 6 months of no-interest financing on purchases.
+PayPal Credit specifically applies to online purchases and offers six months of no-interest financing on purchases.

 Where Can You Pay With PayPal In Stores?

 Any store that takes one of the previously described methods — PayPal cards, PayPal NFC payments, or PayPal QR codes — can accept PayPal.
 In the case of PayPal cards, this means any store that takes Mastercard.